NumberSigmaTafKsee/AudioLAB/README.md

 # IPPBiquad
 * It uses the IIR filter for coefficients in biquad sos cascade form

+# OctopusIIR
+* It will let you run GNU Octave script to generate IIR filters for ZPK or as A,B
+* Can use the functions in signal or can design anything in ZPK or however you want
+* It must fit in Biquad or it must fit in TransferFunction
+* It can not use Octave Tf2Sos in realtime it is not fast enough to do that

 # Plotonic
 * when you push the button it will draw the sample in gnuplot